 Springtails behave in a certain way that make them one of the most annoying and frustrating pests to control.
 There are many reasons why.
 First, I will list why they can be so frustrating.
-Second, I'll list some springtail facts so you can better understand this pest and last, I'll list what's most important when it comes to solving a local problem.
+Second, I'll list some springtail facts so you can better understand this pest and last, I'll list what works best if you wish to control a local problem.

 Why are springtail infestations so frustrating?
-Here is the short list…
+Here's the short list…

 - Springtails can appear on freshly treated surfaces and you can't imagine how they can still be alive after all the spray you just applied!

 - Springtails can invade by the thousands and they can do it quickly.
-Your home can become a mess in a matter of minutes once they emerge and many times this will happen at bad times (like when guests are visiting).
+Your home can become a mess in a matter of minutes once they emerge and get into their "migratory" mode of action.
+And for some reason it seems as though this happens at the worse of times (like when guests are visiting).

 - Springtails are largely misunderstood so it's hard to get good answers when it comes to solving a local problem.
 This just adds to the frustration anyone with a problem can feel.

 - Springtails will many times have established "paths" or what we call "exodus trails".
-These will be used over and over.
+These trails will be used over and over.
 Many times one house on the block or one building in a series can be the "end of the trail" so the net effect is a channeling of springtails from an acre or more to just one yard or home.
-Suffice to say this can be very frustrating to the person seemingly targeted!
+Suffice to say this can be very frustrating to that specific land owner.

 - Springtails are the food of many insects.
 If you allow springtails to thrive on your property, they will most assuredly attract other pests like beetles, centipedes, roaches, ants, crickets and just about any other insect.